 It is only through years of training, apprenticeship, and dietas with master plants, that healers are able to access and recruit a team of plant-spirit healers to work with and heal their patients’ energetic body.
 Typically, Shipibo curanderos (healers) undergo a number of dietas normally lasting one, three, six, or 12 months, over many years, in order to become a conduit for transferring the healing energies of the plants.
 While the curandero is not the one carrying out the healing (this is the role of the plant spirits), they are certainly a part of the equation, and as such, must be highly trained, psychologically and emotionally balanced, well-intentioned, and have an open and loving heart.
 It is vital that the curandero is able to protect the ceremonial space and guide participants safely along their journeys through the use of icaros.
 As such, master curanderos spend years training apprentices and passing their knowledge and practices down through generations.

 The Shipibo traditions, practices, products, and culture as a whole embody the rich and complex cosmological system that is their heritage.
 The Shipibo are comprised of approximately 50,000 people centered around the Ucayali River in the northeastern Peruvian Amazon.
-Previously two distinct tribes, the Shipibo and the Conibo, cultural similarities and intermarriages eventually formed one cohesive group.
-Like many indigenous tribes around the world, their culture has changed dramatically in recent centuries due to the pressures of colonialism, corporate resource extraction in the rainforest, and the influence of missionaries.
+Previously two distinct cultures, the Shipibo and the Conibo, cultural similarities and intermarriages eventually formed one cohesive group.
+Like many indigenous peoples around the world, their culture has changed dramatically in recent centuries due to the pressures of colonialism, corporate resource extraction in the rainforest, and the influence of missionaries.
 Nevertheless, much of their traditions persist today in the form of ayahuasca ceremonies and rituals, and active effort is being made by Soltara and many other groups to protect, maintain, and elevate their culture and wisdom.

 1. Dobkin de Rios, Marlene.
 Visionary Vine.
 Waveland Pr Inc, 1984.